EU citizens are entitled to healthcare in other EU countries.

 To get a medical card you must submit a completed medical card application form and an E-form.

-An E-form is issued in your country and confirms that you are part of a health insurance scheme in another state in the EEA/Switzerland.
+An E-form is issued in your country and confirms that you are part of a health insurance scheme in another state in the EEA or Switzerland.
 The HSE will also fill in parts of the E-form.

 Insurance from another country

-The dependants of the posted worker are also entitled to a medical card, if they are not working here.
+Any dependants you have are also entitled to a medical card, if they are not working here.

 Make sure you also send scans or photos of all supporting documentation.

 Make sure you include copies of all supporting documentation.